rwilcox/postal_clirk/README.md

   * `parseCollection(jsonObject)` / `parseCollectionFile(collectionFilePath)` <-- first open up the file.
   * `findRequest(parseCollectionResult, requestPath)` <-- find the requested request object in the collection
   * `callRequest(theFoundRequest, objectWhereTheKeysAreThePostmanVariablesAndValuesAreWhatToSetItTo)` <-- executes the Postman request
+  * `postmanRequestToAxiosRequest`<-- returns you an object you can give to axios.
+For example, if you want to add something to the axios config, like proxy configuration, get the request via this method and call `axios(theResult)` yourself.